baumer-lab/fertile/README.md

 #> # A tibble: 0 x 0
 ```

-The retrospective functions `proj_check()`, `check_some()`, `proj_test()`, and the functions related to them harness this same logging system to produce reports.
+The retrospective functions `proj_check()`, `proj_check_some()`, `proj_test()`, and the functions related to them harness this same logging system to produce reports.
 However, all editing of the interactive log is independent from the retrospective log, which is not user-accessible.

 Implementation
 --------------